groonga/gcs.groonga.org/docs/tutorial/index.md

 # Tutorial

 This document describes how to use Groonga CloudSearch step by step.
-It's the goal of this document that you understand how to use Amazon CloudSearch compatible API and you can develop your application with Groonga CloudSearch.
+The goal of this document is that you understand how to use Amazon CloudSearch compatible API and you can develop your application with Groonga CloudSearch.
 You don't need Amazon CloudSearch API related knowledge.
 This document describes it.